ameeraemad/ameeraemad/README.md

 <h1 align="center">Hi 👋, I'm ameera Aljamal</h1>
 <h3 align="center">A Backend developer from Palestine</h3>

+I am a php(laravel) developer with 3 years of experience.

 I started in 2018 with HTML and CSS, making simple static web pages and expanding my knowledge over time.
 Around 2018/2019, I started to learn how to use JavaScript to create dynamic web apps.
 During this time I also learned a php.
 In 2020 I found PHP Laravel, and started using it to create Web applications.